Gnome (Dungeons & Dragons): Dungeons & Dragons 3rd edition

-The gnome appeared as a character race in the third edition Player's Handbook (2000), and in the 3.5 revised Player's Handbook.
+The gnome appeared as a character race in the third edition Player's Handbook (2000) and in the 3.5 revised Player's Handbook.
 Gnomes were detailed for the Forgotten Realms setting in Races of Faerûn (2003).
 Gnomes were one of the races detailed in Races of Stone (2004).

 Throughout D&D history, up to and including the third edition Player's Handbook, spellcaster gnomes were either illusionists or had illusionist as their favored class.
-However, in Dungeons & Dragons v.3.5, gnomes' favored class has been changed to bard, as the favored class of "illusionist" was a subset of the wizard class.
+However, in Dungeons & Dragons v.3.5, gnomes' favored class has been changed to bard, as the favored class of illusionist was a subset of the wizard class.
 The wizard favored class was also already used by elves.
 In D&D v.3.5, gnomes are inventors and alchemists who love pranks and excel at engineering.
 The tinker gnomes of Dragonlance are mechanically skilled, though their devices are quite prone to backfiring.
 It has been suggested that gnomes be given the Eberron class artificer as a favored class, due to their technical aptitude.

 Dungeons & Dragons 4th edition

-Gnomes appeared in 4th edition as a player character race in Player's Handbook 2 (2009).
+Gnomes appeared in the 4th edition as a player character race in Player's Handbook 2 (2009).
 The gnome appeared in the Monster Manual (2008).

 Dungeons & Dragons 5th edition

 The gnome was included as a player race in the 5th edition Player's Handbook (2014).
 Two subraces were introduced with it: the forest gnome and the rock gnome.
 The Player's Handbook connects the rock gnomes to the tinker gnomes of the Dragonlance setting.

-The deep gnome (svirfneblin) is also referenced in the Player's Handbook, and is fully detailed in the 5th edition Monster Manual (2014).
+The deep gnome (svirfneblin) is also referenced in the Player's Handbook and is fully detailed in the 5th edition Monster Manual (2014).
 The Elemental Evil Player's Companion (2015) presents the deep gnome as a player race.